Miri Yu: Personal life

 Yu has experienced racist backlash to her work because of her ethnic background, with some events at bookstores being canceled due to bomb threats.

 In 1999, she became pregnant with a married man and took refuge with a former lover suffering from cancer.
 He took care of her during her pregnancy and died shortly after her child was born in 2000.
 These events form the basis of her memoir Inochi.
 Since April 2015, Yu has lived in Minamisōma, Fukushima.
 In 2018, she opened a bookstore called Full House and a theatre space called LaMaMa ODAKA at her home in Odaka District.
-On 2020, she was baptized at the Haramachi Catholic Church in Minamisōma and was given the name Teresa Benedicta, the religious name of Edith Stein.
+In 2020, she was baptized at the Haramachi Catholic Church in Minamisōma and was given the name Teresa Benedicta, the religious name of Edith Stein.

 She is a single mother and has one son.